-The contiguous real memory heap, real\heap, is a heap of contiguous real memory pages located in the low 16MB of real memory.
-This heap is mapped virtually into the kernel extension segment.
+The contiguous real memory heap, real_heap, is a heap of contiguous real memory pages located in the low 16MB of real memory.
+This heap is virtually mapped into the kernel extension's address space.
 By nature, this heap is implicitly pinned, so no explicit pinning of allocated regions is necessary.
-This heap is provided primarily for device drivers whose devices can only address 0 to 16MB of real memory, so they must "bounce" the I/O in and out of a buffer rmalloc'ed from this heap.
-Also, this heap is useful for devices that require greater than 4KB transfers, but do not support scatter/gather.